Azarattum/VKWatcher-Frontend/README.md

 | build     | Builds the entire project with webpack                  |
 | watch     | Watches all file changes and rebuilds them if necessary |
 | release   | Creates a production build of the project               |

-### TODO:
-  - Add proxy to filter updates in users service